PaperUnderReviewDeepLearning/Optimization/README.md

 # When do Convolutional Neural Networks Stop Learning?
 #Paper Under Review NIPS 2022

 The official PyTorch implementation of When do Convolutional Neural Networks Stop Learning?
-(KDD 2022 #Paper Under Review#).
+(NIPS 2022 #Paper Under Review#).

 Required Packages: